 During the 2012/2013 season Soddy introduced himself to the audience at the Stadttheater Klagenfurt with the new production of Weber’s Der Freischütz and with Mozart’s Idomeneo, Following those performances he was named the theater’s Chief Conductor in the 2013/14 season, a position he maintained until the end of the 2015/16 season, and during which time he conducted new productions on Der Rosenkavalier, Macbeth, Die Fledermaus, Cavalleri/Pagliacci and Les Dialogues des Carmelites.

-Between 2010 and 2012, Soddy was engaged as Kapellmeister in Hamburg, conducting, among others, La Bohème, Rigoletto, Don Giovanni, Bliss, La Traviata and Lucia di Lammermoor. subsequently he returned to Hamburg as a guest conductor for performances of Die Fledermaus, Don Giovanni and Gounod’s Faust, as well as a new production of Carmen.
-During that period he also debuted at the Bayerische Staatsoper and the Staatsoper Berlin, both times with Die Zauberflöte, followed by the debut at Royal Swedish Opera Stockholm with La Bohème the following season.
+Between 2010 and 2012, Mr. Soddy was engaged as Kapellmeister in Hamburg, conducting, among others, La Bohème, Rigoletto, Don Giovanni, Bliss, La Traviata and Lucia di Lammermoor. subsequently he returned to Hamburg as a guest conductor for performances of Die Fledermaus, Don Giovanni and Gounod’s Faust, as well as a new production of Carmen.
+During that period he also debuted at the Bayerische Staatsoper and the Staatsoper Berlin, both times with Die Zauberflöte.

-He was born in Oxford and was formed as chorister at the Magdalen College.
-Furthermore he studied conducting and singing at the Royal Academy of Music and was a piano pupil of Michael Dussek.
+Mr. Soddy was born in Oxford and was formed as chorister at the Magdalen College.
+He studied conducting and singing at the Royal Academy of Music and was a piano pupil of Michael Dussek.
 He then went on to study musicology and analysis at Cambridge University with a choral scholarship from Selwyn College.
 After graduating in 2004, he was immediately appointed as répétiteur and conductor at the National Opera Studio in London, and he received many awards and prizes.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)